 - 4.26.
 Table 11 to Table 14 set out in detail the proposed cash limited budget for all Service Departments for 2020-21, and the medium term financial plans for 2021-22 to 2023-24.
 These are based on the identified pressures and proposed budget savings shown in the table below.
 Cost neutral adjustments are also reflected within the Service Department budgets. - 4.27.
-As previously set out, significant uncertainty remains around the following areas: - District council tax and business rate forecasts are not finalised, these remain subject to change until final forecasts are received at the end of January. - The provisional Local Government Finance Settlement was published on 20 December but the final settlement is not expected to be confirmed until the end of January 2020. - 4.28.
-Any changes arising following Cabinet recommendations, or as a result of these uncertainties, will be reported to Full Council for decisions as appropriate. - 4.29.
+As previously set out, significant uncertainty remains around the following areas: - District business rate forecasts are not finalised, these remain subject to change until final forecasts are received. - The provisional Local Government Finance Settlement was published on 20 December but the final settlement is not expected to be confirmed until February 2020. - 4.28.
+Any changes arising following Cabinet recommendations, have been reported to Full Council and are reflected in these updated reports.
+Any future changes as a result of these remaining uncertainties will be reported as part of the usual monitoring process during 2020-21 as appropriate. - 4.29.
 The table below provides a summary of the changes in budget planning from the February 2019 MTFS to the current position across the four years of the 2020-24 MTFS.